GuangzeLiu/BridgeAble/README.md

 - plain-language summaries of support schemes;
 - bilingual output in **English / Chinese**;
 - references to official portals, agencies, and hotlines; and
-- escalation to a human support pathway for complex or sensitive cases. fileciteturn6file0turn6file1
+- escalation to a human support pathway for complex or sensitive cases.

 ---

 ## Why This Project Matters

 BridgeAble is motivated by a practical digital-inclusion problem.
 Even when support schemes exist, they can remain difficult to access in practice because users may not know where to start, may not understand formal policy language, or may feel overwhelmed by fragmented official systems.
-The project therefore focuses on **accessibility, clarity, and safe guidance**, especially for people who may be less confident using digital systems. fileciteturn6file1
+The project therefore focuses on **accessibility, clarity, and safe guidance**, especially for people who may be less confident using digital systems.

-By combining intent recognition, grounded retrieval, controlled explanation, bilingual support, and human escalation, the prototype aims to improve access to social support while keeping the role of AI appropriately limited and accountable. fileciteturn6file1
+By combining intent recognition, grounded retrieval, controlled explanation, bilingual support, and human escalation, the prototype aims to improve access to social support while keeping the role of AI appropriately limited and accountable.

 ---

-## Limitations

-BridgeAble is still a prototype and has several important limitations:

-- it does **not** determine eligibility or make personalised case decisions;
-- a local knowledge base can become outdated if it is not refreshed regularly;
-- some elderly or vulnerable users may still face device, literacy, or accessibility barriers; and
-- sensitive cases may require discretion and contextual judgment beyond what a guided assistant should provide. fileciteturn6file0turn6file1

-For these reasons, users should always verify critical details using the attached official links or seek help from the recommended human support channels. fileciteturn6file0turn6file1

----

 ## Repository Purpose

 This repository is intended to demonstrate the **concept, interaction flow, and responsible AI design choices** behind BridgeAble.
-It is best understood as a prototype for guided social-support discovery rather than a production eligibility system. fileciteturn6file1turn6file0
+It is best understood as a prototype for guided social-support discovery rather than a production eligibility system.

 ---